shanghaijo/CarND-Traffic-Sign-Classifier-Grading/writeup_report.md

 | Dangerous left turn			| Dangerous left turn      							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 0.946.
+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 100%.
+This compares favorably to the accuracy on the test set of 0.948.
-At the beginning, I had an accuracy of only 4 over 5 and the speed limit was always the one not working.
-I actually found out that my normalization was wrong and was creating issues.
+The only one that is not recognized correctly is the 60km/h speed limit, it is actually predicted as being 50km/h. the difference between 5 and 6 is indeed not easy in such a low resolution pictures.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the last cell of the Ipython notebook.

-I actually have very high probabilities, for the images I used, I am between 0.97 and 1.0!
-I have thus a very opinionated network.
-I think that the fact that I am going through 200 epochs makes it extremely sure.
-However, this is also true when the prediction is wrong.
-With the image of the stop being only partial on the image, i got a 1. probability on the wrong prediction!!
+interestingly, I got almost a 50/50 prediction on the wrong sign of 60km/h and 50km/h.
+50 was 52.7% while 60 was at 47.2%.
+The algorithm was a little split about both.
+I guess it comes from the fact I didn't use grayscale for the images which would have enhanced the differences between those.
+All the other predictions are basically 100%, this probably comes from the high number of epochs.

 Next steps and conclusion:
 I unfortunately spent a significant amount of time figuring out the images pre-processing since this is something I never came across before I actually understood that tf had some libraries for that.
 I actually started out with the hyperparameters and got completely stuck at 91% accuracy, I went at that stage to gray scale but didn't get any improvements so I dropped this idea.